Welcome to EURA!

 The EURA agenda: bridging research and policy

 In this globalised context, academic multi-dimensional and interdisciplinary urban debate is needed in the 21st century.
 So is cross national research and policy exchange.
 EURA wants to offer a bridge between research and policy.
 Researchers want to help policy makers support integration, cohesion, and collaboration in the area of urban policy, ambitions often difficult to achieve.
 Policy makers must in turn recognise that researchers have an important contribution to make.
-Our shared agenda about urban problems must be developed, explored, extended and indeed challenged.
+Our shared agenda about urban problems must be developed, explored, buy tramadol no prescription, extended and indeed challenged.
 EURA can facilitate the exchange of ideas and fosters the transfer of good practice in urban research and policy.
 It can also enable common trends to be examined – for example, the experience of economic competition, of social polarisation, of changing democratic form, and of technological innovation – and it enables different responses to be compared.

 In the European context there is another pressing agenda for EURA: debating the need for a European urban policy, it is crucial that academics should engage in this debate and EURA wishes to play a strong part in the European urban policy debate.